lindalomencik/fintech_cw_2022/README.md

-# Internet Economics and Finantial Technology Coursework 2022/23
+# Internet Economics and Financial Technology Coursework 2022/23
 For this project, I conducted experiments on an agent-based simulation of contemporary financial markets, called the Bristol Stock Exchange (BSE).